 Just one or two folks streaming videos over a shared connection can sometimes bring the network down for everyone in the park or marina, and several folks online doing “normal” web surfing will often not leave enough capacity available for anyone to stream video without stuttering.

-Many RV parks have gone to actively limiting how much data their guests can use daily so that everyone has a fair shot at using the resource, and many others Wi-Fi providers specifically do not allow streaming video at all.
+Many marinas and parks actively limit how much data their guests can use daily so that everyone has a fair shot at using the resource, and many others Wi-Fi providers specifically do not allow streaming video at all.

 Even if you find a park that doesn’t specifically forbid streaming or place artificial limits on internet usage, please be a good neighbor and don’t hog all the capacity unless you know the network is up to the challenge.
 Check in with management and your neighbors to know for sure.

 Without guidance to the contrary, limit nonessential high-bandwidth usage activities to off hours – such as late at night, or mid-afternoon while everyone is at work or out sightseeing.

 Streaming Video over Cellular Data

 We often hear from folks who tell us that their mobile internet needs won’t be particularly demanding because they’re not trying to work online or attend remote virtual classes - they just want to stream "a few" movies and TV shows.

 Unfortunately, streaming video is one of the most bandwidth-intensive things you can do on the internet!

 Consider - a 90-minute high-definition movie on Netflix can easily eat up 4.5GBs of data!

 If you’re paying by the GB (as you might with legacy capped data plans) - at $15/GB, that movie would cost you $67.50!

 Fortunately, there are now options on all of the major carriers for unlimited smartphone data and increasingly those options come with special rules for streaming video, both good and bad.
-It can get complicated as there are generally some pretty serious limitations to understand that keep things from being simple.
+It can get complicated as there are generally some pretty serious limitations to understand.